houqiii/BET/README.md

-# Nice Fold or Hero Call: Budget-Efficient Thinking
+# Nice Fold or Hero Call: Learning Budget-Efficient Thinking for Adaptive Reasoning

 This repository provides a modular research-code implementation of **Budget-Efficient Thinking (BET)**, a two-stage training framework for learning adaptive reasoning policies that allocate test-time compute according to expected return rather than difficulty alone.